 Puppet on Windows is in its infancy.
 We’ve just started working on extending this support and aim to have the client running on Windows with support for things like users, groups, job scheduling, services and some package management.
 That functionality is set for release later in the year.

-What are the key differences between Puppet and other configuration management tools
+What are the key differences between Puppet and other configuration management tools available today?

 It’s quite hard to compare configuration management tools.
 They come in all shapes and sizes, commercial and open source, and designed for managing servers, desktops and networking.
 Puppet’s strengths are: